kubernetes/website/docs/concepts/tools/kubectl/object-management-using-declarative-config.md

 merges the list as though `containers` was a map where each element is keyed by `name`.

-- Merge list of primitive types:
+- Merge list of primitive type elements:
   - As of Kubernetes 1.5, lists of primitive types do not support the merge strategy.

-**Note:** How which of the above strategies is chosen for a given field is controlled by the `patchStrategy` tag in [types.go](https://github.com/kubernetes/kubernetes/blob/master/pkg/api/v1/types.go)
+**Note:** How which of the above strategies is chosen for a given field is controlled by the `patchStrategy` tag in [types.go](https://github.com/kubernetes/kubernetes/blob/master/pkg/api/v1/types.go#L2119) If no `patchStrategy` is specified for a field of type list, then the list is replaced.

 {% comment %}
 TODO(pwittrock): Uncomment this for 1.6